DLibatique/CLAS199-S20/_pages/4-grading.md

 \* The midterm and final are the only elements of the grading contract that I will grade subjectively; see the specific details below under [Midterm and Final Guidelines](#midterm-and-final).

 It is possible to make up unsatisfactory assignments or requirements.
 At the beginning of the semester, each student will be allotted **three (3) tokens**.
 One token can be used to make up an unsatisfactory response or quiz or to subtract 1 from your number of unexcused absences, and three tokens are required for another attempt at an unsatisfactory creative project.
 You are able to make up lost points on the midterm exam or essay; see the appropriate section below.
-You are not able to retake or revise the final exam or essay.
+You are not able to revise the final exam or essay.

 No late assignments will be accepted without documented permission.
 I strongly encourage you to be proactive in reaching out to me if you anticipate not being able to make a deadline; it is far preferable to set up a later due date than to ask for an extension after the fact!